 More Cache – L3 Cache is where the processor stores recent calculations to speed them up for future calculations.
 For example, when working in a spreadsheet, the CPU stores the framework for each number and formula in the cache, making recalculations appear almost instantly.
 Core i5’s have L3 cache but on average, you get about 20% more with an i7.

 Hyperthreading – This is the biggie.
-Hyperthreading (abbreviated as HT often on our site) means that in addition to the four/six/eight/ten physical cores, the processor has an equal number of threads or “virtual cores,” effectively doubling the number of available processing cores.
-For applications optimized to recognize and utilize these threads, that translates into a significant boost in performance.
+Hyperthreading (abbreviated as HT often on our site) means that in addition to the six/eight/ten physical cores, the processor has an equal number of threads or “virtual cores,” effectively doubling the number of available processing cores.
+Starting with 10th Gen (for example i5-10600k), Intel included this feature on i5, although previously it had been relegated to i7 and above only as a major delineation factor, so be sure to check the number of threads vs cores on the specific processor you’re interested in.

 Best for: premium gaming, video edition, media creation, professional-level Photoshop